-Pension costs for the two Counties' employees assigned to work on the R&E Board remain employees of their respective organizations and thus the pension costs are budgeted in the Saint Paul-Ramsey County Public Health and Washington County Department of Public Health and Environment budgets.
+The two Counties' employees assigned to work on the R&E Board remain employees of their respective organizations and thus the pension costs are included in the Saint Paul-Ramsey County Public Health and Washington County Department of Public Health and Environment budgets.
 The Counties charge the R&E Board the portion of pension plan cost related to the staff time working to the R&E Board, which reimburses those costs out of County Project Management Services.